cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 8. Configure the `gpinitsystem_config` initialization script:

-    1. On the host where the Master node is located, copy the template configuration file to the current directory:
+    1. On the host where the coordinator node is located, copy the template configuration file to the current directory:

         ```bash
         cp $GPHOME/docs/cli_help/gpconfigs/gpinitsystem_config .